 In the fall of 1967, a number of prominent public figures began to question whether General William C. Westmoreland’s big unit war would ever achieve U.S. objectives in South Vietnam.
 Several of these individuals voiced their concerns to President Johnson on November 2, during the second day of meetings at the White House of a group collectively known as the Wisemen.

-The primary architect of Kennedy’s Vietnam policies, Maxwell Taylor, informed everyone around the large conference table that the U.S. should re-position American troops away from South Vietnam’s frontiers.
-Instead of deploying U.S. units in search and destroy operations across the Central Highlands and adjacent to the Cambodian border, where the rugged terrain, triple canopy jungle, and monsoonal weather negated U.S. advantages in mobility and firepower, the U.S. would be better served by placing its troops on the western edge of the coastal plain, next to the Vietnamese piedmont.
+The primary architect of Kennedy’s Vietnam policies, Maxwell Taylor, told everyone around the large conference table that the U.S. should re-position American troops away from South Vietnam’s frontiers.
+Instead of deploying U.S. units in search and destroy operations across the Central Highlands and adjacent to the Cambodian border, where the terrain, triple-canopy jungle, and weather negated U.S. advantages in mobility and firepower, the U.S. should deploy its troops to the western edge of the coastal plain, next to the Vietnamese piedmont.
 In the open country along what military strategists referred to as the demographic frontier, U.S. troops would be better able to employ their tanks, aircraft, and artillery against Vietcong and North Vietnamese units attempting to enter the populated lowlands to disrupt U.S. and GVN pacification operations.

 Johnson’s friend and confidant Abe Fortas suggested that a thorough review be undertaken of Westmoreland’s strategy.
 He also seconded Lodge’s recommendation on the use of smaller patrols.
 He remarked, “I wonder if all questions have been asked about the nature of our military action in the South.
 I think we should explore a greater use of the small military units in the South.”